styxlab/gatsby-theme-try-ghost/packages/gatsby-theme-ghost-members/README.md

 [![gatsby-theme-ghost-members npm package version.](https://badgen.net/npm/v/gatsby-theme-ghost-members)](https://www.npmjs.org/package/gatsby-theme-ghost-members)
 [![PRs welcome!](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)]()

 Adds a membership subscription form to [gatsby-theme-try-ghost](https://github.com/styxlab/gatsby-theme-try-ghost/tree/master/packages/gatsby-theme-try-ghost).
 This plugin interacts directly with your headless Ghost CMS.
-After submitting an email address via the subscription form, a magic link for membership activation is sent to that inbox.
+After a user submits an email address via the subscription form, the user receives a magic link for membership activation in the inbox.
 If that link is clicked, the user is registered as a member in your Ghost CMS dashboard.

 ## Install